 This tea is a subtle, yet effective cleansing tea.
 Drink it for a few weeks in a row in the spring for a gentle and detoxifying cleanse for the liver and lymph system.
 You can also change up the flavor by replacing the mint or lemon balm with other stimulating spices and soothing herbs, such as cinnamon, star anise rose petals or lavender.

-This is a delicious hardy concoction using three of our favorite Chinese tonics, fo-ti, goji and astragalus, in combination with the cleansing herbal stimulant dandelion root.
+This is a delicious hardy concoction using three of our favorite Chinese tonics, he shou wu, goji and astragalus, in combination with the cleansing herbal stimulant dandelion root.
 You can enjoy this tea for many days in a row for its benefits as a natural energizer.

 (See our herbal tea recipe tips below for an alternative tea decoction method.)